Quasi-Elliptic Cohomology and its Power Operations: Models for orbifold loops and ghost loops

 \section{Models for orbifold loops and ghost loops}

-Quasi-elliptic cohomology is modelled on the orbifold K-theory of the constant loops in the free loop space.
-So to understand $QEll^*_G(X)$, it is essential to understand the orbifold loop space.
+To understand $QEll^*_G(X)$, it is essential to understand the orbifold loop space.

-Let $G$ be a finite group and $X$ be a $G-$space.
-Let $X/\!\!/G$ denote the translation groupoid.
 In this section, we will describe several models for the loop space of $X/\!\!/G$.
-In Definition \ref{loopspacemorphism} we discuss the groupoid $Loop_1(X/\!\!/G)$ consisting of bibundles from $S^1/\!\!/\ast$ to $X/\!\!/G$, and introduce another model $Loop_2(X/\!\!/G)$ in Definition \ref{loopspace3}.
+In Definition \ref{loopspacemorphism} we discuss $Loop_1(X/\!\!/G)$ and introduce another model $Loop_2(X/\!\!/G)$ in Definition \ref{loopspace3}.